 International transfers of personal data

-In the course of running our business and providing services to clients we may transfer personal data to third parties located in other countries, including countries outside the EEA.
-Where we transfer personal data to a country not determined by the European Commission to provide an adequate level of protection for personal data, we will only do so under a form of agreement approved by the European Commission, such as the Standard Contractual Clauses.
+In the course of running our business and providing services to clients we may transfer personal data to third parties located in other countries, including countries outside the UK.
+Where we transfer personal data to a country not determined by the UK Government to provide an adequate level of protection for personal data, we will only do so under a form of agreement approved by the UK Government, such as the Standard Contractual Clauses.

 Provision of personal data to third parties